On a conjecture about maximum scattered subspaces of $\mathbb{F}_{q^6}\times \mathbb{F}_{q^6}$: Preliminary results

-The size of $\Gamma$ is the same as the number of pairwise not $\mathrm{GL}(2,q^6)$-equivalent maximum scattered subspaces of the form $U_{b}$.
-In \cite{CMPZ} the authors proved that $\Gamma \neq \emptyset$ and conjectured the following.
+\begin{lemma} The size of $\Gamma$ is the same as the number of pairwise not $\mathrm{GL}(2,q^6)$-equivalent maximum scattered subspaces of the form $U_{b}$. \end{lemma}

-\begin{conjecture} [{\cite[Conjecture 7.4]{CMPZ}}] Let $q$ be a prime power.
-Then $|\Gamma|=\lfloor (q^2+q+1)(q-2)/2 \rfloor$. \end{conjecture} The conjecture was proven in \cite{CMPZ} for $q \leq 32$ using GAP.
-In this paper Conjecture \ref{conj} is proved for an arbitrary prime power $q$.
+In \cite{CMPZ} the authors proved that $\Gamma \neq \emptyset$ and conjectured that $|\Gamma|=\lfloor (q^2+q+1)(q-2)/2 \rfloor$.
+The conjecture was proven there for $q \leq 32$ by using GAP.
+In this paper we prove it for an arbitrary prime power $q$.
 For $q$ odd and even see Theorems \ref{Th:Conto} and \ref{qeven:Conto}, respectively.

 Suppose $q=p^e$ for some prime $p$.
 From our proof, it will turn out that $U_b$ is maximum scattered if and only if $U_{b^p}$ is maximum scattered (cf. Theorems \ref{q_odd} and \ref{q_even}).
 It follows that $w \in \Gamma$ if and only if $w^p \in \Gamma$.
-A consequence of our result is the following.
+Thus, a consequence of Theorem \ref{mainthm} is the following.